sankalptipnis/dotfiles/instructions/setup.md

  2. Update using saved [settings](../apps/vscode/settings.json) and [keybindings](../apps/vscode/keybindings.json) as required

 ## SSH
-Copy the private keyand the public key to `~/.ssh`.
+Copy the private key and the public key to `~/.ssh`.

 ## Sublime Text
 1. Set up Sublime Text